herkkules/herkkules/README.md

 ... my american friend said that you guys are good at figuring something out.

 - what i can do immediately?
+   - prompt engineering(...
    - interim product owner(someone left the company, need for someone to fill in until long term solution is found)
- - eventstorming workshops
+   - eventstorming workshops(...
    - market research(face-to-face user studies, commercial due diligence, ...
  - product analysis
  - investor presentations
  - design-to-dev workflow improvements